: Community Water Center

 Questions about your projects

-By Community Water Center Posted on Thu 29 Mar 2012, almost 12 years ago
+By Community Water Center Posted on Thu 29 Mar 2012, over 12 years ago

 Thanks Rick, we don't charge legal fees to the community and are a non-profit so are able to keep costs extremely low for legal work.
 However, these legal and institutional problems are just as real in terms of barriers to accessing safe drinking water as infrastructure problems are.
 And there are generally much less funding and resources available to address them.